 If, as this volume [i.e., his book entitled The Sign] strongly insists, Christ will not rapture His church until sometime during the great tribulation by Antichrist – rather than before the seventieth week or before the great tribulation by Antichrist begins – the significance for Christians is almost inestimable.
 It is absolutely true, of course, that a Christian’s view of the end times in no way affects his salvation.
 But one’s view of the end times will have exceeding importance for believers who must suffer or be in real danger of the worst human oppression of all time.
 In fact, the whole reason that this book is written is to help prepare those Christians . . . for the cataclysmic days that lie ahead.

-Christians may hope that they will be raptured prior to the Tribulation, but everyone who proclaims that Jesus Christ is their Savior and Lord should be prepared for the possibility that they may have to endure at least the period of severe persecution that will occur during the Tribulation but before God brings His wrath upon the world..
+Christians may hope that they will be raptured prior to the Tribulation, but everyone who proclaims that Jesus Christ is their Savior and Lord should be prepared for the possibility that it may be necessary for them to endure at least the period of severe persecution that will occur during the Tribulation but before God brings His wrath upon the world..

 Excerpts from Article Entitled “The Deception That Was Yet To Come”